Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Planning and Learning with Approximate Common Information

-A detailed version of this theorem is deferred to \S\ref{subsec:learn}.
-This meta-theorem builds on a sample complexity guarantee of learning expected approximate common information model {$\Tilde{\cM}(\pi^{1:H})$} under the approximate common-information framework, in the model-free setting.
-The result holds for any choices of compression functions, policies $\pi^{1:H}$, and approximate reward function $\hat{r}$.
-Therefore, the final results will necessarily depend on the three error terms $\epsilon_r(\pi^{1:H}, \hat{r})$, $\epsilon_z(\pi^{1:H})$, and $\epsilon_{apx}(\pi^{1:H}, \hat{L}, \zeta_1, \zeta_2, \theta_1, \theta_2, \phi)$ (see Equation \eqref{equ:def_eps_apx}){, which will be instantiated for different examples later to obtain both sample and time complexity results.
-As before, the meta-theorem applies to cases beyond the following examples, as long as one can compress the common information properly.
-The examples below just happen to be the ones where a simple \emph{finite-memory truncation} can give us desired complexities.}
+A detailed version of the theorem is in \Cref{subsec:learn}.
+This meta-theorem establishes a sample complexity guarantee of learning expected approximate common information model $\Tilde{\cM}(\pi^{1:H})$ in an online exploration setting, which holds for \emph{any} compression functions and policies $\pi^{1:H}$, whose choices are specified next.

-\paragraph{Sample (quasi-)efficient learning in POSGs {without intractable oracles}.} {Now we apply the meta-theorem, Theorem \ref{thm:main_thm_learning}, and obtain quasi-polynomial time and sample complexities for learning the $\epsilon$-NE/CE/CCE, under several standard information structures.}
+\paragraph{Sample (quasi-)efficient learning in POSGs {without intractable oracles}.} {Now we apply this meta-theorem, and obtain quasi-polynomial time and sample complexities for learning the $\epsilon$-NE/CE/CCE, for several standard information structures.}